Ford E-Transit Review

 Then there’s the Ford Pass Pro app for your phone so that you can do loads of stuff remotely, and access to aggregated charging.
 Forgotten to lock the van?
 You can do it from home.
 And yes, there’s remote start and pre-conditioning, too, so a Transit is ready to go when you are.

-With no load on board, the 181bhp of the ‘standard’ Ford E-Transit is perfectly acceptable, but even loaded up, the way that electric power makes torque should really suit a van.
-With independent rear suspension, it should be secure empty or loaded up, but generally the E-Transit swooshes around with much more verve than a 2.0-litre diesel.
+With no load on board, the 181bhp of the ‘standard’ Ford E-Transit is perfectly acceptable, but even loaded up, the way that electric power makes torque really suits a van.
+With independent rear suspension, it's secure empty or loaded up, but generally the E-Transit swooshes around with much more verve than a 2.0-litre diesel.
 It’s not fast, but it doesn’t need to be; what it is, is confident and smooth.
 There’s a 265bhp version (the same torque), but we haven’t tried that yet.
 Stick that motor into the smallest Ford E-Transit and it might be quite the thing.

 There are driving modes just like an electric car, too.
-Normal is for everyday Transiting, ‘Slippery’ is for when it’s wet and awful out - handy if you’ve got a big load in the back - and Eco helps you get the most from the battery by limiting acceleration, top speed and knocking back the climate control, and Ford reckons that could get you between 8 and 10 percent extra range.
+Normal is for everyday Transiting, ‘Slippery’ is for when it’s wet and awful out - handy if you’ve got a big load in the back - and Eco helps you get the most from the battery by limiting acceleration, top speed and knocking back the climate control, and Ford reckons that could get you as much as 10% extra range.
 Handy if you need to just get back to the depot for a recharge.

-With most comparable full-size e-vans weighing in at prices that start with a ‘6’, the Ford E-Transit’s high-40s pricetag (before VAT) looks exceptional in context.
-And none of those offer the standard official WLTP range that the Transit manages.
-Obviously absolute costs depend on the specification, but there’s some wriggle room in the fact that the Ford E-Transit is cheap(er) in the first place.
-Remember there are generous grants on offer too - unlike for cars these days.
+With most comparable full-size e-vans weighing in at prices that start with a ‘6’, the Ford E-Transit’s low-50s pricetag (before VAT) looks pretty good.
+And although rivals are catching up, the official WLTP range that the Transit manages is still close to the top of the class.
+Obviously, absolute costs depend on the specification, but there’s some wriggle room in the fact that the Ford E-Transit is cheap(er) in the first place.
+Remember there are government grants on offer for electric vans, too, as well as some huge tax advantages for the business running them.

-The interesting thing about the Transit is that Ford really have thought about the whole ecosystem that surrounds running vans for business - recognising that a big switch to electric is quite daunting.
-The Ford Pro ecosystem will help with purchasing, financing, setting up the infrastructure for multiple-vehicle charging, monitoring/telematics, servicing - literally everything.
+The interesting thing about the Transit is that Ford really has thought about the whole ecosystem that surrounds running vans for business.
+Recognising that a big switch to electric is quite daunting, the Ford Pro ecosystem will help with purchasing, financing, setting up the infrastructure for multiple-vehicle charging, monitoring/telematics, servicing - literally everything.
 If you’re a fleet manager with loads of vehicles, that’s invaluable.

 “Added to your showroom”